 For over a year I existed in that place of tension– somewhere in-between pro-choice and pro-life, uncertain of some things, yet completely certain of others.

 One of the things I was utterly certain of was that a fetus was a person.
-Another thing I was also completely certain of was that this was the only real question regarding the pro-choice/pro-life debate: Pro-choice people believe that a fetus was not a person, pro-life people believe that it is, and that was that.
+Another thing I was also completely certain of was that this was the only real question in the debate: Pro-choice people believe that a fetus was not a person, pro-life people believe that it is, and that was that.

 The reason I believed that a fetus was a person, endowed with the same inalienable rights as all other persons, was, of course, my religion.
-I had been raised a Christian, and excepting a four-year period when I didn’t particularly care if God existed or not, Christianity’s principles regarding the sacredness of all life, including the lives of the unborn, was something I simply accepted.
+I had been raised a fundamentalist Christian, and excepting a four-year period when I didn’t particularly care if God existed or not, Christianity’s principles regarding the sacredness of all life, including the lives of the unborn, was something I simply accepted.
 There were nebulous, unformed arguments I knew of– things about Elizabeth’s son, John the Baptist, leaping in her womb and being fearfully and wonderfully made.
 It was just a part of my faith.
 For me, life began at conception.
-It was the only way I knew how to think about this mystery, this miracle, in hard, concrete terms.
+It was the only way I knew how to think about this mystery, this miracle, in concrete terms.

 And then, in November 2012, when I was researching NFP versus hormonal contraception, I stumbled across this:

 So let’s get this straight, taking birth control makes a woman’s body LESS likely to dispel fertilized eggs.
 If you believe that life begins at conception, shouldn’t it be your moral duty to reduce the number of zygote “abortions?”
 If you believe that a zygote is a human, you actually kill more babies by refusing to take birth control.